Sonamarg Tunnel

-The Sonamarg Tunnel (सोनमर्ग सुरंग) is a 6.5 km road tunnel connecting Gagangir and Sonamarg, in the Ganderbal district of Jammu and Kashmir, India.
+The Sonamarg Tunnel (सोनमर्ग सुरंग) is a 6.5 km road tunnel connecting Gagangir and Sonamarg in Ganderbal district of Jammu and Kashmir, India.
 It carries two lanes of National Highway 1.
 It bypasses a Z-shaped stretch of road, which used to be avalanche-prone and get blocked during the winter months due to heavy snowfall.
-However now the tunnel provides all-weather connectivity to the Sonamarg.
+However, now the tunnel provides all-weather connectivity to Sonamarg.
 It takes only 15 minutes to travel the 6.5 km long tunnel compared to hours over the previous zig-zag road.

 Together with the adjacent Zoji-La Tunnel, this geostrategically important tunnel provides year-round all-weather connectivity to Baltal (Amarnath cave), Kargil and other places in Ladakh, enhances Indian military logistics and boosts tourism and local economy.
-It is one of 31 road tunnels, 20 in J&K and 11 in Ladakh, constructed at a combined cost of INR1400 billion (~US$17.5 billion).
+It is one of 31 road tunnels, 20 in J&K and 11 in Ladakh, constructed at a combined cost of ₹1.4 lakh crore (~US$17.5 billion).

 Benefits

-The tunnel lies near Gagangir in the Ganderbal District of the Indian Union Territory of Jammu and Kashmir, and has great strategic importance for India as it will provide quicker and year-long access to Zoji-la.
+The tunnel lies near Gagangir in Ganderbal District of the Indian Union Territory of Jammu and Kashmir, and has great strategic importance for India as it will provide quicker and year-long access to Zoji La.
 The older road without this tunnel is vulnerable to dangerous snowfall and avalanches, which necessitates its closure for several months in a year.
-The Z-Morh Tunnel, along with the Zoji-La Tunnel, located 325km west towards Leh, will ensure uninterrupted connection between Srinagar and Kargil.
+The Z-Morh Tunnel, along with Zoji-La Tunnel located 325 km west towards Leh, will ensure uninterrupted connection between Srinagar and Kargil.
 The completion of the Z-Morh tunnel will also significantly reduce the travel time between Srinagar and Leh as commuters will no longer need to stay overnight in Kargil to compete the trip.